 • A minimum of 240 UCAS tariff points or 3 B’s at A Level, or equivalent

 Irwin Mitchell are a national law firm with international capability.
-They have 11 offices throughout the UK and are the 19th largest law firm in the UK.
-They offer a client service apprenticeship programme which will provide you with the tools, techniques and experience you need to deliver excellent client service and pay you over £15,000 per annum.
+They have 14 offices throughout the UK and are the 19th largest law firm in the UK.

 Legal: Irwin Mitchell Paralegal Apprenticeships

 Irwin Mitchell are a national law firm with international capability.
-They have 11 offices throughout the UK and are the 19th largest law firm in the UK.
-Their Paralegal Apprenticeship Programme gives you the opportunity to begin a legal career and gain first-hand experience working within real legal teams.
-As part of the apprenticeship you’ll study for the CILEx NVQ Level 3 Paralegal Apprenticeship – and the costs of this will be met through Government sponsorship.
+They have 14 offices throughout the UK and are the 19th largest law firm in the UK.
+Their Paralegal Apprenticeship Programme is a 24 month programme and gives you the opportunity to begin a legal career and gain first-hand experience working within real legal teams.
+As part of the apprenticeship you’ll study for the Level 3 Certificate in Law and Practice – and the costs of this will be met through Government sponsorship.

 Apprenticeships are available in Birmingham, Leeds, London and Sheffield offices.
 Depending on the location, you could join teams in: